System Design Space

 Common CPU/GPU selection mistakes

-Using GPU just because it is available
+Choosing GPU just because an accelerator is available

 Ignoring data transfer costs